sopra-fs21-group-09/-sopra-fs21-group-09-client/README.md

 ## Project Idea

 During the first couple of weeks this semester the members of our group recognized that it is often overwhelming to get a hold of all the deadlines from the different modules we booked.
 We think all this energy of planning the semester could be simplified.
-For this reason, we want to build an app which shows your timetable and where you can set reminders for all the deadlines in a semester.
-The idea is that you can share these deadlines with all the other people in the respective module.
-Your peers can now accept the reminder and don’t have to set it themselves.
-This way only one student needs to set reminders for all his peers.
-Additionally, we want peers to be able to chat and share their experiences with each other on the platform.
+For this reason, we want to build an interactive application, where users can communicate with each other in small groups and handle all their personal or shared tasks in a simple and intuitive way.
+Information about various modules, tasks you need to work on and collaborations with other students is centralized in one application.
+A well designed homepage delivers all the information you need to know about the current week lectures, tasks, exercises, deadlines and meetings that are coming up.

 ## Component Diagram
 ![Kopie von SOPRA Component diagram](https://user-images.githubusercontent.com/71380307/112836531-06012100-909b-11eb-9229-60ce1b352361.png)